 - For Enterprise security, the maximum Certificate length should be less than 12,280 bytes.

-- For SSL certificates, the max length is 12,280 bytes, and for Private Keys, it is 4,088 bytes.
+- For SSL certificates, the max length is 12,280 bits, and for Private Keys, it is 4,088 bits.
 The supported EAP methods are TLS, TTLS, PEAP, FAST.
 It should be an ASCII character string.

 - EAP Method

 - It should be either TLS, TTLS, FAST or PEAP.
 And it should be an ASCII character string.

 - This field is valid only for TTLS/PEAP.
 The supported Inner Methods are MSCHAP/MSCHAPV2.
 If you have TLS/FAST, the Inner Method should be set to MSCHAPV2.

 - Due to the fact that the Joan device does not have a full CA chain embedded, a CA certificate needs to be uploaded or the "Skip server verification" flag selected, along with a dummy CA certificate that can be downloaded here.